SaraAli26/DockerCFG/README.md

 # Docker Learning Resources

 Docker Learning Resources repository!
-This collection of files (All placed in the root) is designed to help you understand the basics of docker.
+This collection of files (All placed in the Instructions folder) is designed to help you understand the basics of docker.

 ## Contents